Breast reduction is surgery to reduce the size of the breasts.

 You may have to stay overnight in the hospital.

-Within a few days, the swelling and bruising around your incisions should disappear.
+Within a few weeks, the swelling and bruising around your incisions should disappear.
 You may have a temporary loss of sensation in your breast skin and nipples after surgery.
-Sensation will return over time.
-Your stitches will be removed within 2 weeks after surgery.
+Sensation may return over time.
+Your stitches, if any, will be removed within 2 weeks after surgery.

 You are likely to have a very good outcome from breast reduction surgery.
 You may feel better about your appearance and be more comfortable with various activities.